dushimsam/jigasi-patner/readme.md

 Current Model Configuration configuration
 ========================================

-We have currently integrating a pre-trained model DeepSpeech from Mozilla in version 1 of this service.
+We have currently integrated a pre-trained model DeepSpeech from Mozilla in version 1 of this service.
 We are going to migrate to more accurate models in the future versions.

 Download the pre-trained model (1.8GB):